 Today, PRF offers a diverse group of men and women scholars the opportunity to share their research interests, expertise, and creative endeavors in a supportive environment with other independent scholars.
 In addition to meeting monthly during the academic year, PRF members participate in ongoing study groups in the humanities, science/history of science, and poetry, and contribute to the leading-edge PRF Newsletter about the scholarly achievements and interests of members three times a year.

-In addition to current President Dr. Lind Holt, seven of PRF’s past presidents —Edith Jeffrey (the organization’s first president), Gloria Erlich, Larissa Onyshkevych, Ann Morgan, Diane Krumrey, Mary Beth Lewis, Priscilla Keswani, and Ashwini Mokashi—are active members in 2018.
+In addition to current President Dr. Lind Holt, seven of PRF’s past presidents —Edith Jeffrey (the organization’s first president), Gloria Erlich, Larissa Onyshkevych, Ann Morgan, Diane Krumrey, Mary Beth Lewis, Priscilla Keswani, and Ashwini Mokashi—are active members in 2022.

 Executive Officers – 2023-2025